 Berries are low in sugar and high in flavor, while 1/2 a banana or 1/4 of an avocado will give your smoothie a super creamy texture.
 I also find that 1/2 of a banana really sweetens the entire drink.

 A half teaspoon of citrus zest will add amazing flavor, and a squeeze of citrus juice will amp up the immune-boosting properties of your smoothie.
 Keep your green smoothie to at least double, preferably triple, greens to fruit ratio to keep the sugar content of your drink low and reasonable (no blood sugar spikes here!).

 The Nut or Seed Superfood Add-In:

-Add 1/2 – 1 cup purified water, coconut water or unsweetened nut milk to help the blender work it’s magic and turn your smoothie into a drinkable texture.
-Add more purified water as needed to blend.
+Add 1/2 – 1 cup purified water, coconut water or unsweetened nut milk to help the blender work its magic and turn your smoothie into a drinkable texture.

 Add all ingredients to your blender and blend away.
 You may need to pause and push the ingredients down a few times to help your blender along.